 Many interns enter the workforce with some experience but mainly depend on their educational degrees to land them positions.
 While a college or graduate degree provides you with valuable experience that you can use in the workplace, many job applicants may have similar educational experience to you.

 One way to set you apart from the crowd of applicants is to become certified in areas where you would like to gain expertise.
 Examples of certifications that can set you apart from the crowd are obtaining a Six Sigma certification for those of you into business or drug and alcohol certifications for those of you into counseling.
 Besides getting certified in an area of expertise, you can also gain skills that you can add to your resume and skill repertoire.
 One such skill is learning how to do a SWOT analysis.

 SWOT is an acronym for strengths, weaknesses, opportunities, and threats (Jackson, Joshi, & Erhardt, 2003).
 Strengths and weaknesses are considered internal factors while opportunities and threats are considered external factors.
 What this means is that internal factors come from within while external factors come from outside a company.
-The goal of a SWOT analysis is look at important internal and external factors that are important in achieving an organizational goal.
+The goal of a SWOT analysis is to look at internal and external factors that are important to achieving an organizational goal.